replexica/replexica/readme.md

 * **Complaints** - if you're unhappy with *ANYTHING* about your current i18n approach, and you just need to vent, we're (our co-founder Max specifically) here to listen!

-Lastly, we have a small [Discord channel](https://discord.gg/P2J3dGUM): come say hi! 👋
+Lastly, we've recently created a [Discord channel](https://discord.gg/P2J3dGUM): come say hi! 👋

 ## Questions